plamenna-petrova/PrimeHoldingStore/README.md

-# Solution to the third pre-selection assignment of the Prime Holding .NET Software Engineer internship
+# Store - the third pre-selection task

 ## Idea and implementation